alvarlagerlof/neurodiversity/README.md

 # Neurodiversity

-Neurodiversity wiki is a [website](https://neurodiversity.wiki) made to educate the public about varios neurological conditons such as ADHD, Autism, Anxiety, Bipolar and more.
+Neurodiversity wiki is a [website](https://neurodiversity.wiki) made to educate the public about various neurological conditions such as ADHD, Autism, Anxiety, Bipolar and more.

 ## Features